ELAndrews/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the manner in which to provide HTML documents with meaningful tags.
+When typing an HTML document, one must consider accessibility for other developers.
+Collaborative work can include many developers, by using semantic HTML all parties are able to navigate the document.
+Examples of Semantic HTML, including: <header> <nav> <article> <footer>

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+When tags are styled as `display: inline-block`, all the tags will sit next to each other; whereas, `display: block` are presented on separate lines.

 3. What are the 4 areas of the box model?

+Starting from the inside out:
+	-Content – the direct area the content takes up -Padding – this can be seen as similar to a matt board in picture frames – a blank frame -Border- this marks the very edge of the element -Margin – this is easily confused with padding, but it is the area around the element.
+Ensuring no other elements come within that area.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+All `align` based stylings are worked alone the vertical axis, or y-axis.

 5. Explain why git is valuable to a team of developers.

+Git is an open source distributed, non-linear/decentralised, control system.
+It enables teams of developers to work in parallel and collaboratively.
+Git is essential for coordinating work (through push, pull and merge commands), keeps a history of changes (through commits, add, and log commands) and is also important to support against data lose.
+Each developer can have their own locally cloned copy of the project which is then merged in a central online repository (such as GitHub).

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.